 - Show features related to dial-up enables or disables the dial-up related functionality.
 Turn this option off if you wish to simplify NetWorx interface.

 - Show features related to on/off-peak hours enables or disables hour classification.
 Likewise, turning this off lets you hide the extra features you don’t use.

 - Display file names in applications report shows executable file names in the applications report.
 If this option is turned off, application names are shown instead.

 - Write graph data to a CSV file allows you to specify a file name for writing the current rates into.

 - Graph data CSV write period determines how often the above CSV file is updated.

-- Top applications and web-sites determines how many applications and web-sites are shown the report.
+- Top applications and web-sites determines how many top applications and web-sites by usage are shown in the report.
 Enter 0 to see all records.

 - Vertical axis at the beginning of chart displays the vertical axis either near the newest data or the oldest data on the graph.